ip-web/Fujify/README.md

 2. **Choose Destination Folder**: Select a folder where the processed files will be saved.
 If no folder is selected, the processed files will be saved in the same location as the originals.
    - Note: If the "Backup Original" option is not selected and no destination folder is set, the original DNG files will be overwritten.
 3. **Start Processing**: Click the "Process" button to begin processing your files.
+4. **Import the processed files to Lightroom**: After importing the new generated files you can select the film simulation from the profile tab of Lightroom just like you would do with Fujifilm RAF files.

 ## Bug Reports